Get started

 What's the difference between a voice agent platform and a TTS API?

 Voice agent platforms (Bland AI, Retell, Synthflow) bundle phone numbers, call routing, LLM integration, and TTS.
 A TTS API is the voice layer these platforms use to generate speech.
-Choosing the right TTS matters regardless of your platform, because it determines voice quality, latency, and cost per minute.
+Choosing the right TTS matters regardless of your platform, because it determines voice quality and latency.

 Does voice quality affect call outcomes?